-Having enough sleep and rest help you achieve your goals.
+Having enough sleep and rest helps you achieve your goals.
 We often take sleep and rest for granted.
-In the era of hustling, we often hear that we should work harder than before so we could meet our goals.
+In the era of hustling, we often hear that we should work harder than before so we can meet our goals.

 However, I find it counter-productive to sacrifice your health in order to achieve your goals.
 At the end of the day, we are all working hard to earn money and save money so we can enjoy and share the fruits of our labor.

-How are we going to enjoy it if we are too exhausted or worst if we end up in the hospital?
+How are we going to enjoy it if we are too exhausted or worse if we end up in the hospital?

 I have a friend from college who, unfortunately, had the responsibility to save her family from the financial trouble that they found themselves in.
-She worked a full-time job and she made some loans and built and ran two small businesses.
+She worked a full-time job, made some loans, and managed two small businesses.